U.S. Route 129 in Georgia: Athens through Gainesville

 After leaving the Athens Perimeter, US 129/SR 15 ALT (Jefferson Road) runs along the west side of the Athens Country Club, which it also ran along the south side of while overlapping the perimeter.
 As far south as the country club, US 129/SR ALT 15 is flanked by a former Seaboard Air Line Railroad (originally Gainesville Midland Railroad) line hugging along the east side occasionally curving away from it, while the road itself curves at various northwestern trajectories, occasionally running due west.
 In Attica, the routes encounter the eastern terminus of Georgia State Route 330 then briefly curves straight north.
 The road curves northwest along some large plot of farmland then northeast in front of a gas station/convenience store and the Attica Sports Complex next door.
 The road curves slightly to the northwest again before running under a power line right-of-way, then starts to resume its west-northwest direction just before the intersection with New Kings Bridge Road.
 In Arcade, SR 15 Alt. leaves at the Arcade Business Route, which was formerly part of US 129 until 2000.
 From here the road is overlapped by Georgia Connecting Route 11 (Jefferson Bypass) and runs almost west.
 After the intersection with Georgia State Route 82, it curves back to the northwest.
 The closest resemblance to a major intersection after this is former Georgia State Route 319 (Etheridge Road).
 However, Georgia State Route 11 rejoins US 129 at Winder Highway, which itself continues onto Business Route 11 leading to Downtown Jefferson.
 After this is an intersection with Panther Drive, which serves the Jackson County High School, and a school bus garage US 129/SR 11 then runs along a pair of bridges over the same former SAL Railroad Line that flanked it since it ran past the golf course in Athens, then intersects Holders Siding Road, which leads to the NRHP-listed Holder Plantation.

 US 129 Business Route/SR 11 BUS end at US 129, which winds through the woods of Jackson County for another mile before encountering the interchange with Interstate 85 at Exit 137.
 The SAL line approaches the west side of the route until it reaches Pendergrass where it approaches a former segment of the road now partially designated Georgia State Route 332 which is overlapped with US 129/11 until it reaches Talmo.
-Shortly after the end of this concurrency, US 129/SR 19 runs through local farm fields.(lanes extended to SR 323) A second northbound lane forms after Pond Fork Church Road (Former Georgia State Route 346) as the road begins to climb a hill and make a reverse curve to the northeast, but ends just before the route cross the Jackson-Hall County Line, gaining the name Athens Highway.
+Shortly after the end of this concurrency, US 129/SR 11 runs through local farm fields.
+(Lane Widening) After Pond Fork Church Road (Former Georgia State Route 346), the road begins to climb a hill and make a reverse curve to the northeast, but ends just before the route cross the Jackson-Hall County Line, gaining the name Athens Highway.